memecoder12345678/DCry-Ransomware-PoC/README.md

   python src/Decryptor.py
   ```
 ## License
-- This project is licensed under the terms of the `Apache-2.0 license`
+- This project is licensed under the terms of the [Apache License 2.0](LICENSE).